Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 5. Performance Efficiency

-The following sections examine how the Relecloud web app has been implemented to align with these tenets and, consequently, what benefits are realized.
+The following sections examine how the Relecloud web app has been implemented to align with these guiding principles and, consequently, what benefits are realized.

 - Demonstrates end-to-end (E2E) application architecture and solutions, composed of several products (instead of individual or small combinations of products)

 - Includes outcome-oriented recommendations, principles, and benefits (e.g., the why) including ROI benefits of increased confidence, improved productivity, optimized cost, etc. before deliving into what and how

-- Demonstrates a stage in a modernization journey with a starting point and destination, as opposed to the common snapshot, final destination approach.
-Subsequent intermediate phases will accompany this guidance in the future.
+- Demonstrates one stage in a modernization journey as a starting point and destination, as opposed to the common snapshot, final destination approach.
+More phases will accompany this guidance in the future.

 ## Reliability